jigx-com/jigx-docs-examples/docs/Actions/open-url.md

 ::::VerticalSplit{layout="middle"}
 :::VerticalSplitItem
-::Image[]{src="https://archbee-image-uploads.s3.amazonaws.com/x7vdIDH6-ScTprfmi2XXX/w6iMDziHnqSet6KtsHYWi_scmmooymdeswthvqltsmbopen-url-onsuccessiphone13blueportrait.png" signedSrc="https://archbee-image-uploads.s3.amazonaws.com/x7vdIDH6-ScTprfmi2XXX/w6iMDziHnqSet6KtsHYWi_scmmooymdeswthvqltsmbopen-url-onsuccessiphone13blueportrait.png" size="80" width="1570" height="2932" position="center" caption="Open URL onSuccess" alt="Open URL onSuccess"}
+::Image[]{src="https://archbee-image-uploads.s3.amazonaws.com/x7vdIDH6-ScTprfmi2XXX/w6iMDziHnqSet6KtsHYWi_scmmooymdeswthvqltsmbopen-url-onsuccessiphone13blueportrait.png" size="80"  position="center" caption="Open URL onSuccess" alt="Open URL onSuccess"}
 :::

 :::VerticalSplitItem
 In this example, the open-url action is associated with the submit-form action.
 After we enter the signature and press the "Sign" button, the submit-form action is performed and the specific url will be opened.

-**Example:
+**Example:**
-**See the full example in <a href="https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/jigx-actions/open-url/open-url-on-success.jigx" target="_blank">GitHub</a>.&#x20;
+See the full example in [GitHub](https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/jigx-actions/open-url/open-url-on-success.jigx).
 :::
 ::::